Legal death: Medical declaration

 If a clinically dead person has suffered injuries so severe that resuscitation is obviously impossible, then in some jurisdictions first responders may make a legal determination of cardiopulmonary death.
 Such a person is said to be dead on arrival (DOA) or dead at the scene.

 Presumption

 In some cases, a person will be declared dead even without any remains or doctor's declaration.
 This is under one of two circumstances.
 First, if a person was known to be in mortal peril when last seen, they can often be declared dead shortly after.
 Examples would be the passengers of the Titanic that were not rescued after the ship sank.
 Second, if a person has not been seen for a certain period of time and there has been no evidence that they are alive.
 The amount of time that has passed varies by jurisdiction, from as little as four years in the US state of Georgia to twenty years in Italy.
+In the UK, Lord Lucan was declared dead 25 years after he was last seen alive.